 Movie "Little Vera" by Vasily Pichul.
 Gorky Film Studio.
 1988.Global Look Press

-Supposedly, as the saying goes, there was “no sex in the Soviet Union,” and so according to this logic there should have been no erotica either.
-In its place, cultural propaganda deftly replaced erotica with sport: fit and scantily clad bodies where there, but only within the context of athletics.
+There was a popular Soviet myth - “no sex in the Soviet Union” - and so according to this logic there should have been no erotica either.
+In its place, cultural propaganda deftly replaced erotica with sport: fit and scantily clad bodies were there, but only within the context of athletics.
 Holding an oar or a putting a shot, for example.

 Erotic scenes in foreign film were usually edited out.
 So what were Soviet filmmakers to do in such a situation?
 As it turns out, some of them still made some rather bold films.